 This is easy.
 I just drizzle the chipotle tomatillo sauce over some good store-bought baked tortilla chips.
 Instead of cheese or Mexican crema, I use prepared tofu with red onion and salt.
 I finish them with sliced avocado and chopped fresh cilantro.
 My version is vegan, so it is a no egg chilaquiles recipe.

-Let me explain why I call this easy vegan chilaquiles MODERN—yes, prepared in a straightforward modern way.
+Let me explain why I call these easy vegan chilaquiles MODERN—yes, prepared in a straightforward modern way.

 What is the traditional way?
-In the traditional way for making chilaquiles, you heat the sauce in a large skillet, and then you add the fried tortilla chips to the skillet.
+In the traditional way of making chilaquiles, you heat the sauce in a large skillet, and when you add the fried tortilla chips to the skillet.

 They taste delicious, but it takes forever to fry the tortilla chips, and you have to eat them immediately if you want to eat crispy chilaquiles.
 In my household, my kids have very different schedules, so we don’t eat at the same time always.
 Pouring the sauce over the tortilla chips makes it easier and faster to make chilaquiles for everyone.